 Researchers and PhD's needed to help diagnose, treat and potentially cure KBG.
 Sign up to speak at our events, help out on the Board or edit everything wrong with the site.
 We aren't kidding about that smartypants thing.

 Donate to a great cause!

 Help the KBG Foundation support her families, fund research and eventually find a treatment!

 The truly international impact of KBG has yet to be felt.
 Many patients worldwide remain undiagnosed throughout their lives because the severity of the symptoms is so varied.
-The KBG Foundation is reaching out these patients, their families and the Doctors helping them navigate the syndrome to enable awareness and find better treatments and eventually a cure
+The KBG Foundation is reaching out these patients, their families and their doctors to help them navigate the syndrome, to enable awareness and find better treatments and eventually a cure.